hugosoliveira/AC_Code_Analyzer/README.md

 - Create a folder named Graphs in the main folder
 - Save all the graphs (Gain, Smith Chart, and Parameters) inside the Graphs folder.

-#### Note: This is an ongoing code, I will add mode features in the future.
+#### Note: This is an ongoing code, I will add more features in the future.